walgidio/walgidio/README.md

 # Walgídio Santos 🧑🏽‍💻
 Hi!
 I'm Walgidio, I'm a Computer Engineering student at ISCTE - University Institute of Lisbon with a strong interest in Software Development and AI.
-I enjoy solving problems and building stuff that help people in meaningful ways.
+I enjoy solving problems and building things that help people in meaningful ways.

 ## 🌐 Socials: